 • I have absolutely no motivation to achieve success in society (in the sense that most people understand it).
 If I live in peace and no one bothers me, this is my quiet success.

 • I have waves of high and low productivity.
-I can work for long time like a horse, and then suddenly feel crushing - my batteries are empty.
+I can work for a long time like a horse, and then suddenly feel crushed - my batteries are empty.

 This issue exists not only when others tell me to do something, but also when I myself realize that I must do something.
 Sometimes it's hard to convince myself to drive for a supermarket for grocery shopping (it's not just a required action - it's also contact with people!).